BarisAlbayrakIEEE/PersistentDAG/README.md

 defining the node relations via indices has an enhancement on the iteration for large DAGs. see [Iterators](#4-Iterators) section for the details.

-on the other hand, the persistent DAG approach comes with a problem:
-- the node state data is shared between the main and the background threads because\
-the main thread copies the node state data together with the other members of the DAG\
-while the background thread modifies it. this problem is solved by securing the node state data by a mutex. the pseudocode for the main thread is as follows:
+on the other hand, the persistent DAG approach comes with a problem: **shared data**. the node state data is shared between the main and the background threads because the main thread copies the node state data together with the other members of the DAG while the background thread modifies it. this problem is solved by securing the node state data by a mutex. the pseudocode for the main thread is as follows: